yaron2/acs-aks-migration/README.md

  A guide for the migration of ACS (Azure Container Service, Unmanaged) / ACS-Engine workloads to AKS (Azure Container Service, Managed).

- *This is a living document, currently up to date as of May 1st, 2018.*
+ *This is a living document, currently up to date as of July 3rd, 2018.*

 ## Purpose and motivation